Schnoeff/Fullstack-milestone-project/README.md

 * [Python]
   * I used the python language to construct all of the apps used in my project.

+* [Django]
+  * I used Django as a base to create all of my individual apps allowing me to utilise them in the future as chunks rather than one massive app.

 * [JavaScript]
   * I used JavaScript to create a document ready function for the page buttons.